htefera/Minkowski-and-Pearson-correlation-coefficient-Algorithm/README.md

-# Minkowski ALgorith and Pearson correlation coefficient
+# Minkowski Distance and Pearson correlation coefficient

 ### Minkowski Distance

 Minkowski Distance is the generalized form of Euclidean and Manhattan Distance.
 The formula for Minkowski Distance is given as:

 ![Minkowski Distance Formula](Images/minwoski.png)